-All course delivery methods must have been approved by the respective department chair or program director by July 17.
-Faculty must communicate any changes with students no later than July 31.
+All course delivery methods must have been approved by the respective department chair or program director.
+Faculty must communicate any changes with students.

 Faculty must require students to produce confirmation that they've completed the health screening via the LiveSafe app or wellness check card at the start of each class and ensure face masks are being worn.
 Faculty must ask students who refuse to comply with these expectations to visit a wellness check station to complete a wellness check or obtain a face mask, leave the classroom, or, ultimately, be removed from the classroom by campus police and safety.